A subclass of the Cowen-Douglas class and similarity: Introduction

 \end{thm}

 In this paper, we obtain a similarity theorem for operators in $\mathcal{F}B_n(\Omega)$ involving the curvatures of the associated line bundles.
-We first see that the homogeneity of an operator $T$ is connected with the similarity problem since the trace of the curvature $\mathcal{K}_T$ can be written as the sum of the curvatures $\mathcal{K}_{T_i}$ of the line bundles $\mathcal{E}_{T_i}$.
-Moreover, the $n$-hypercontractivity assumption on the $T_i$, together with an identity that resembles the equivalence of the second forms given above make possible a similarity description in terms of the $\mathcal{K}_{T_i}$.
+We first observe that the homogeneity of an operator $T\in\mathcal{F}B_n(\Omega)$ is connected with the similarity problem, the trace of the curvature $\mathcal{K}_T$ can be written as the sum of the curvature $\mathcal{K}_{T_i}$ of the line bundles $\mathcal{E}_{T_i}.$ Note that since it is shown in \cite{JJKM} that operators in $\mathcal{F}B_n(\Omega)$ are irreducible, such a decomposition is non-trivial.
+Moreover, the $n$-hypercontractivity assumption on the $T_i$, together with an identity that resembles the conditions given in Theorem \ref{unitary} on the second fundamental forms make possible a similarity description in terms of the $\mathcal{K}_{T_i}$.
 Further results concerning positive definite kernels and the curvature of the tensor product of holomorphic bundles are also presented.